TrivadisPF/dockerfiles/datastax/dse/README.md

 As the image is using software from DataStax, it can not be provided on Docker Hub and you have to build it yourself.

+## Downloading and Building DSE

-First download the software into the folder where the Dockerfile resides.
+1. First download the software into the folder where the Dockerfile resides.
+Replace <username> and <password> by your DataStax credentials.

     $ curl --user <username>:<password> -L http://downloads.datastax.com/enterprise/dse-5.0.2-bin.tar.gz > dse-5.0.2-bin.tar.gz

-Now you can build it using the following command.
+2. Now you can build it using the following command.

     $ docker build --build-arg DSE_VERSION=5.0.2 -t trivadisbds/dse -t trivadisbds/dse:5.0.2 .